 The Grusenmeyer Gallery opened in Brussels in 1980 and is now run by the second generation of a family of antiques dealers, represented by Karim and Isabelle Grusenmeyer.
 Working in association with Damien Woliner since January 2016, the gallery focuses on quality and diversity.
 Specialising in sculpture, archaeology, jewellery and decorative arts from South-East Asia, China and India, the gallery prides itself on its eclectic mix of pieces that reflect diverse cultures.
 Particular attention is given to the background and aesthetic interest of each work.
 The gallery’s clients include museum curators, specialist collectors, professionals, interior designers and art lovers.

-Belgian Chamber of Art Experts
+Members of the Belgian Chamber of Art Experts

-Royal Chamber of Antique Dealers
+Members of the Royal Chamber of Antique Dealers

 BRAFA Art Fair

 AAB, Asian Art in Brussels

 From early childhood, Karim was submerged in the world of antiques thanks to his father, Stefaan Grusenmeyer, who started his career as a dealer in 1960, and was eventually elected president of the Guild of Flemish Antiquairs.
 With keen interest, Karim has observed the ever-evolving career of his eclectic father spanning over 50 years and involving the arts of all continents and all periods.

 After a maiden voyage to China in 1985, he subsequently studied Sinology (classical and modern Chinese, modern Japanese) at the University of Gent and then spent two years (1988-1990) in Beijing, at the Academy of Fine Arts … while frequenting the Beijing antique markets.

 Back in Belgium, Karim taught Chinese Art history at the University of Gent before deciding to pursue a career dealing with objects rather than words.